flutter/website/src/development/tools/devtools/memory.md

 or has other bugs relating to memory allocation, use the accumulators to understand the rate of allocation.
 Additionally, you can track allocations of a few specific classes.
-We don't recommend tracking too many classes at once, as it might slow the running of your application.
-The VM records the stack trace at the time a class constructor is called, resulting in an allocation.
-This isolates the exact location in your code when memory is allocated.
+This feature isolates the exact location in your code when memory is allocated.
 For more information, see [Allocation tab](#allocation-tab).

-{{site.alert.note}}
-  **Use [profile mode][] when running your app to analyze performance.**
-  Memory usage is not indicative of release performance unless your application is run in profile mode.
-In general, memory usage is fairly accurate, in relative terms, between debug, release, or profile modes.
-Profile mode might show higher absolute memory usage because a service isolate is created to profile your application.
-  This isolate won't exist in release mode.
-Absolute memory used might also be higher in debug versus release mode.
-In [release mode][], work can be computed and optimized ahead of time, while in [debug mode][] that same work might have to be computed at runtime, requiring more information.
+{{site.alert.secondary}}
+  **Pro tip**: When tracking is enabled for a class, the VM records a stack trace for each call to the class constructor.
+Recording this stack trace can be expensive, so we don't recommend tracking too many classes at once.
 {{site.alert.end}}

 ## Memory anatomy

 A timeseries graph is used to visualize the state of the Flutter memory at successive intervals of time.
 Each data point on the chart corresponds to the timestamp (x-axis) of measured quantities (y-axis) of the heap.
 For example, usage, capacity, external, garbage collection, and resident set size are captured.

 ![Screenshot of a memory anatomy page]({{site.url}}/assets/images/docs/tools/devtools/memory_chart_anatomy.png){:width="100%"}